joroni/metergroup-microsite/README.md

 ## CMS

-Hylia has [Netlify CMS](https://www.netlifycms.org/) pre-configured as standard.
-You can customise the configuration by editing [`src/admin/config.yml`](https://github.com/hankchizljaw/hylia/blob/master/src/admin/config.yml).
+meter has [Netlify CMS](https://www.netlifycms.org/) pre-configured as standard.
+You can customise the configuration by editing [`src/admin/config.yml`](https://github.com/hankchizljaw/meter/blob/master/src/admin/config.yml).

 ### Content that you can edit